Create and setup a Package Firewall

 Before you begin:

-- You must have a Veracode account with the Administrator, Reviewer, Submitter, Mitigation Approver, Policy Administrator, or Security Lead role for Package Firewall.
+- You must have a Veracode account in the Commercial region with the Administrator, Reviewer, Submitter, Mitigation Approver, Policy Administrator, or Security Lead role.
+Package Firewall currently doesn't support accounts in the European region or the United States Federal region.

 To complete this task: